buzzgreyday/hgtp-node-discord-bot/README.md

 # The Nodebot

 This is a community driven project supported by voluntary donations.
-The aim of the project is to make Constellation node operators more productive by making node data, metrics and statistics easily available.
-Reports are sent instantaneously in the event of 1) automatically detected anomalies and 2) upon request from the operator.
-Node operators can access a website with vizualitions and metrics.
-As Discord is chosen as the hub for node operator communications, Discord was chosen as the primary application for the Nodebot.
-More integrations and data sources is planned.
+The aim of the project is to enhance Constellation node operators productivity by making node data, metrics and statistics easily available.
+Reports are sent instantaneously in the event of **1) automatically detected anomalies** and **2) upon request from the operator**.
+Node operators can access a **website with vizualitions and metrics**. *As Discord is chosen as the hub for node operator communications, Discord was chosen as the primary application for the Nodebot.
+More integrations and data sources is planned.*

 For more info visit [nodebot.app](https://nodebot.app/).